 Communications and Information Technology Minister Amy Adams says the government’s Ultra-Fast Broadband project has passed the 25 percent milestone with more than 363,000 users able to connect to the network.

 The latest numbers released by Adams’ office suggest fibre uptake is improving with more than five percent of users able to connect choosing to buy a fibre service.
-That number is possibly understated because of delays some customers face in getting connected for fibre services.
+That number is possibly understated because of delays some customers face in getting connected to fibre services.

 While opposition politicians and some critics argue uptake rates are slow, Adams counters that the New Zealand numbers are on a par with those experienced elsewhere in the world.